cosmos/ibc/spec/ics-007-tendermint-client/README.md

 ### Evidence

+The `Evidence` type is used for detecting misbehaviour and freezing the client - to prevent further packet flow - if applicable.
 Tendermint client `Evidence` consists of two headers at the same height both of which the light client would have considered valid.

 ```typescript